X

 • Before you make a final decision, bring home some carpet samples so that you can look at them in the lighting conditions of your bedroom.
 This will ensure that you're not disappointed when the final product is in place.

-• Make sure that you hire a professional to guarantee a seamless installation, especially if you’ll be adding or working around a fitted wardrobe.
+• Make sure that you hire a professional for carpet installation to guarantee a seamless finish, especially if you'll be adding or working around a fitted wardrobe.

-Highly customisable, they can be tailor made to your exact specifications, enhancing your lifestyle and adding a touch of glam to your home.
+Highly customisable, fitted wardrobes can be tailor-made to your exact specifications, enhancing your lifestyle and adding a touch of glam to your home.

 If you're thinking of installing one, here are some things that you'll need to bear in mind: